OtherRealms/Action-Blocks-Guide/index.rst

 * **Combine**  ,Use keyframes from both inputs, input 2 will replace any overlapping frames.

-* **Replace** ,Excludes frames from input1 where there are frames in range for input2, only replaces available channels.
+* **Replace** ,Excludes frames from input1 where there are frames in range for input2, only replaces available input2 channels.

 * **Extend**  ,Add input2 to the end of input1

-**Use Range** , The frame range for mix to take affect.
+**Use Range** , The frame range for mix to take affect, action output time.

 Spacer Node
 ============